Bur History, Family Crest & Coats of Arms

 Early Origins of the Bur family

-Lincolnshire but we must look to West Bergholt in Essex for the earliest recording of the name.
+The surname Bur was first found in Lincolnshire but we must look to West Bergholt in Essex for the earliest recording of the name.
 "A chantry was founded here in 1331, by J. De Bures, for a priest to officiate at the altar of the Virgin Mary."
-CITATION[CLOSE]

-Lewis, Samuel, A Topographical Dictionary of England.
-Institute of Historical Research, 1848, Print.
 Further north in Scotland, the name is also an ancient one.
 "Burr is an old name in the district of Tarves, Aberdeenshire, and is still pretty general there.
 Andrew de Burr of Mundole and Culbyn had a remission in 1337, and Andrea Burr was clerk of liberation in 1342.
 Walter Bur or Burre had a charter of an annual rent in the lands of Tyrie and Sefield in the constabulary of Kinghorne from David II.
 Robert Bure was procurator in Glasgow in 1433, and in 1440-1442 a Robert Burr or Bur is mentioned as vicar of Peebles."
-CITATION[CLOSE]

 Early History of the Bur family

-Another 229 words (16 lines of text) covering the years 1520, 1340, 1397 and 1343 are included under the topic Early Bur History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Bur research.
+Another 115 words (8 lines of text) covering the years 1520, 1340, 1397 and 1343 are included under the topic Early Bur History in all our PDF Extended History products and printed products wherever possible.

 Bur Spelling Variations